bmpozo/PySpark-docker/README.md

 # <a name="Improvement"></a>Improvement
 ## What's left to do?

+* Add more tests to have a coverage of at least 90 %

 * Input file to be uploaded into HDFS to run the app in cluster mode to have faster performance

 * Write output in Hive or Hbase to not use coalesce(1) and enable a reporting tool (like PBI) to connect to explore the results